luapower/winapi/winapi/basewindowclass.md

 tagline: base class for windows and controls
 ---

-This module implements the `BaseWindow` class is the base class for both top-level windows and for controls.
-It also contains the `MessageRouter` which is responsible for routing messages to window instances, and the `Windows` singleton.
+This module implements the `BaseWindow` class which is the base class for both top-level windows and controls.
+The module also contains the `MessageRouter` singleton which is responsible for routing messages to window instances, and the `Windows` singleton.

 ## Windows